afishberg/e190/lab05.md

 For this lab, I deviated significantly from the suggested activity and created my own complex and (in my opinion) extremely interesting variant.
 That being said, this required me to reinterpret parts of the assignment -- but that's okay given the open ended nature of these labs and encouragement to do extras.
-Specifically, while my lab does not make direct use of hand movement detection, although its implementation shares many fundamental principals with the original lab assignment (making this a valid and interesting substitution).
+Specifically, while my lab does not make direct use of hand movement detection, its implementation shares many fundamental principals with the original lab assignment (making this a valid and interesting substitution).
 In fact, one could even argue my application is significantly more complex than the proscribed task because my code detects multiple features simultaneously (rather than just a single hand) and uses relative positional information to extracts data about the game's current board state.